John Seidler: San Diego Padres

 In 2012, Seidler became a minority owner of the Padres after his brother Peter and Ron Fowler bought the team.
-After his brother's death, John was unanimously voted the control person of the team by the remaining MLB owners, and chairman.
+After his brother's death, John was unanimously voted the control person of the team by the remaining MLB owners, and chairman until August 21, 2026, when José E Feliciano became chairman and control person.

 Personal life

 Seidler is married; he and his wife Laurie have three children, and a grandchild.
 They currently live in San Diego where the couple purchased a home after their youngest child went to college.

 He is reportedly an avid diver and an amateur photographer.